MoritzLaurer/zeroshot-classifier/README.md

 ### Call for input
-I plan on updating the code and model with more datasets.
+I might update the code and models with more datasets.
-- If you know good datasets and want them to be included in the next version, let me know!
+- If you know good datasets and want them to be included in the next version, let me know.
 You can either open an issue in this repo or contact me on [LinkedIn](https://www.linkedin.com/in/moritz-laurer/) or [Twitter/X](https://twitter.com/MoritzLaurer).
 - If you spot errors in my code or have ideas for improvements, please also let me know.